vapor/docs/routing/parameters.md

 }
 ```

-Here you can see that type safe routing saves ~3 lines of code and also prevents runtime errors like mispelling `:id`.
+Here you can see that type safe routing saves ~3 lines of code and also prevents runtime errors like misspelling `:id`.

 ## String Initializable